Teaching Experience

 Research Methods

-I taught this course asynchronously online during the Summer 2023 semester.
-I taught this course independently, creating the syllabus and all assignments.
+I taught this course during the Summer 2023 semester.
+I created the syllabus and all assignments.
 During this course, each student came up with a research question, wrote a survey, conducted their survey with their classmates, analyzed the results, and presented their findings to their classmates.
 I loved seeing the variety of research questions they came up with.

 First Year Seminar